Summary

 Interpolation

 When x does not exist within the array, the function interpolates a value between data points.
-For example, when the x value of 4.00 is passed as an argument to the function, the percentage is interpolated to the value 44.4%, which lies between the percent rank of 3.3 and 4.56 which are 37.5% and 50.0% respectively.
+For example, when the x value of 4.00 is passed as an argument to the function, the percentage is interpolated to 44.4%, which lies between the percent ranks of 3.3 and 4.56, which are 37.5% and 50.0%, respectively.

 Interpolation example for PERCENTRANK.EXC